DATA-606-2023-FALL-MONDAY/seaberry_camille/docs/report.md

     demographic data to understand any patterns in this landscape and the potential burdens of surveillance on marginalized communities in Baltimore.

+The first of these is the focus of my capstone, while the second is a longer-term possibility.

 Therefore my **major research questions are:**